Russian mercenary boss Yevgeny Prigozhin challenged the Kremlin in a brief mutiny | Federal News Network

 As part of the deal to defuse the crisis, an investigation into his mutiny was dropped, and he agreed to move to Belarus.
 He later appeared in videos, saying his soldiers would be deployed to Africa.

-A recruitment video released earlier this week showed him at an undisclosed desert site in military fatigues and holding an assault rifle as he said his company was seeking “real warriors” and “continuing to fulfill the tasks” it had promised to carry out.
+A recruitment video released two days before the plane crash showed him at an undisclosed desert site in military fatigues and holding an assault rifle as he said his company was seeking “real warriors” and “continuing to fulfill the tasks” it had promised to carry out.

 Prigozhin and Putin had long ties.
 Both were born in Leningrad, now St. Petersburg.